rungok/PowerShell-Profile-Server/README.md

 # :unicorn: PowerShell Profile Server Pimping
-Have you ever tried to install the excellent Microsoft Windows Terminal on a Windows Server?
+Have you ever tried to install the excellent Microsoft Windows Terminal on a Windows Server 2022 or 2019?
 Well, you simply don't want to go through that pain twice.
 This powershell startup profile script does that for you including all the prereqs required for it to work on Windows 2022.
-Furthermore, it will and install a couple of other powershell and terminal enhancements for you if they are not installed from before.
+Furthermore, it will also install a couple of other components like Powershell v7.x, Notepad++ and terminal enhancements like Oh-My-Posh for you if they are not installed from before.
+Script works just aswell on most client Windows versions.

 ## ⚡ One Line Install (Elevated PowerShell Recommended)
 Execute the following command in an elevated PowerShell window to install the PowerShell profile: